 That’s why hackers use all the possible ways to steal the keys starting from browser extensions, applications with spell checkers, and common system vulnerabilities.
 The fruitful field for them is hot wallets that are connected to the internet and usually run on a centralized system.

 On the other side, there are cold wallets that are not connected to the Internet and are usually maintained as separate hardware devices.
-They are considered to be a more secure option but if you lose it, you can also say goodbye to all your digital assets.
+They are considered to be a more secure option but if you lose them, you can also say goodbye to all your digital assets.

 The interest in cryptocurrency is constantly rising due to the potential to quickly multiply your investments.
 The opportunity to make easy money always comes with risks and challenges one needs to be aware of.